OVERVIEW of HILLTOPPER HEALTH SERVICES

-Our Health Services– School nurses offer a variety of services to students.
+Our Health Services — Chardon Local Schools nurses offer a variety of services to students.
 These services include health screenings; first aid; illness and injury evaluation; identification of communicable diseases/conditions; vision, hearing and postural screenings; medication monitoring and administration; health counseling; and presentation/teaching of health topics.

 State Law Immunization Requirements for School Attendance – Ohio state law requires students to be adequately immunized against many communicable diseases in order to attend school.
-(See Immunization Requirements link below.)
+See the Ohio Department of Health Immunization Summary for Student Attendance.
+This summary document is dated Fall 2020 but remains up-to-date for the 2021-22 school year.

 Chardon Schools follows Ohio Department of Health requirements and recommendations for health screenings.

 Vision Screening - Includes testing for distance acuity, muscle balance, stereopsis, and color vision.
-Mandated grade levels for vision screening are pre-school, K, 1, 3, 5, 7, 9. and 11.
+Mandated grade levels for vision screening are preschool, KDG, 1, 3, 5, 7, 9, and 11.

 Hearing Screening - Includes pure-tone air conduction testing.
-Mandated grade levels for hearing screening at pre-school, K, 1, 3,5, 9. and 11.
+Mandated grade levels for hearing screening at preschool, KDG, 1, 3, 5, 9, and 11.

-Postural Screening - Includes a visual inspection of the spine for abnormal conditions including scoliosis (S-shaped curve), kyphosis (hump back) and lordosis (sway back).
-Screenings will be done during gym classes for selected grade levels.
+Postural Screening - Includes a visual inspection of the spine for abnormal conditions, including scoliosis (S-shaped curve), kyphosis (hump back) and lordosis (sway back).
+Screenings will be done during PhysEd classes for selected grade levels.

 A free fluoride mouthrinse program, sponsored by Ohio Department of Health and Northeast Ohio Dental Hygienists Association, is available to all elementary students.
 Fluoride is an effective preventative treatment for dental cavities in children.
 Parental permission is required for participation in this program.